RobotlegsJS/RobotlegsJS-Framework/README.md

 Usage
 ---

-To create a macro command, extend on the two classes Macrobot provides: `ParallelMacro` or `SequenceMacro`.
+To create a macro command, extend one of the two classes Macrobot provides: `ParallelMacro` or `SequenceMacro`.
 Override the `prepare()` method and add sub commands by calling `addSubCommand()` specifying the command class to use.
-At the appropriate time the command will be created, initiated by satisfying the injection points and then executed.
+At the appropriate time, the command will be created, instantiated by satisfying the injection points and then executed.
 This automated process of instantiation, injection, and execution is very similar to how commands are normally prepared and executed in RobotlegsJS.

 You could use _Guards_ and _Hooks_ as you would normally use with regular commands to control the execution workflow.